 The recipe combines a nice Cognac with a dry sparkling wine, but it's the fruity layers that make it really interesting.
 Apricots are the star of the show, appearing as a liqueur, nectar, and fresh fruit.
-Add blood oranges, lemons, and brandied cherries and you have a very fun mix.
+Add blood oranges, lemons, and brandied cherries and you have a very fun and unforgettable mix.

 06 of 10